blacy/coolTLUSTY-toolkit/README.md

 **coolTLUSTY_tables**: directory containing pre-tabulated values needed for coolTLUSTY runs.
 These include: chemical abundances, gas-phase absorption opacities, rayleigh scattering, water-ice mie table

-**opacity_analyzer.ipynb**: inspired by Caroline Morley's opacity-wizard, this notebook shows some examples of comparing the relative contributions of different opacity sources for a given temperature, pressure, and chemical composition
+**opacity_analyzer.ipynb**: inspired by Caroline Morley's opacity-wizard, this notebook shows some examples of comparing the relative contributions of different opacity sources for a given temperature, pressure, and chemical composition.
+Intended as a quick start guide for the user to modify and examine their own cases of interest.

 **construct_coolTLUSTY_opacity_table.py**: script to construct an opacity table for use with coolTLUSTY given either a coolTLUSTY-format abundance table, or a Sonora-Bobcat format abundance table.